-Humiliation Conga: After Jak and Daxter get back into haven city and word of their heroics get the city on their side again, Vegar suffers one humiliation after another, ending with him becoming an ottsel and being forced to be Kliever's sidekick under threat of severe beatings and possibly being eaten.
+Humiliation Conga: After Jak and Daxter get back into Haven City and word of their heroics get the city on their side again, Veger suffers one humiliation after another, ending with him becoming an ottsel and being forced to be Kleiver's sidekick under threat of severe beatings and possibly being eaten.

 Imperial Stormtrooper Marksmanship Academy: Averted, once the Krimzon Guard become the Freedom League, they suddenly learn how to shoot.
 One of the rare examples where the good guys are better.
 Also, sadly, averted with the KG Deathbots; they are deadly accurate if they get a chance to aim at you.

 Interspecies Romance: Daxter and Tess.
 Thankfully, they don't actually do anything until Tess gets turned into an ottsel.

 It's All Upstairs from Here: The Metal Head Tower requires Jak to ascend slopes, glowing bridges, and platforms to reach the elevator to the topmost chamber in Act Three.

 Knight in Sour Armor: Some of the idle chatter among the Freedom Guards reveal that many of them have given up any hope of victory, feeling like they'reRedShirts in a Forever War.
 Others openly pine for the days when Praxis was in charge, or give half-hearted assurances that Torn will see them through the crisis.
 When the fighting starts, though, you'd never guess they doubt their cause for a second.